aproskurnia/Data-Analyst-Portfolio/Proj#1 - Unit Economics + Product metrics in SaaS/README.md

 #### 2. Tools and Data Sources:
 Tools: Excel, Public Tableau

 Data Sources: The primary dataset for this analysis is the `SaaS project.csv` file, which contains detailed information about all subscriptions from 2021 to 2023.
-This dataset was generated using an AI and real-world subscription data was used as a reference.
+This dataset was generated using an AI and real-world subscription data was used as a reference, therefore the results may not look entirely realistic.

 #### 3. Data Manipulation in Excel:
 In the initial phase, I worked with the raw data in Excel, introducing columns such as churn, back_from_churn, sub_plan level, downgrade sub_plan, and upgrade sub_plan.
 These additional columns play a crucial role in analyzing and understanding subscription dynamics.